jkua/wheelwriter-interface/docs/wwib_relay_protocol.md

 #### Batched commands - full, halt on error (0x12, 4n+4 bytes)
 * Format: `0x12 <# commands (2 bytes)> <full command 1 (4 bytes)> <full command 2 (4 bytes)> ... <full command n (4 bytes)>\n`

-In `halt on error` mode, the interface board will stop sending commands if any command fails and return `batch_failed` with the index of the failed command.
+If any byte of any command is not acknowleged by the typewriter before the timeout, the interface board will stop sending commands and return `batch_failed` with the index of the failed command.

 #### Single command - full, ignore errors (0x14, 6 bytes)
 * Format: `0x14 <address (1 byte)> <command (1 byte)> <data1 (1 byte)> <data2 (1 byte)> \n`
 * Example: `0x14 0x21 0x03 0x01 0x0a 0x0a`

-In `ignore errors` mode, the interface board will continue sending command bytes, even if not acknowledged.
+With the `ignore_errors_flag` set, the interface board will continue sending command bytes, even if not acknowledged.
 Configure the timeout value to control how long the interface board should wait for a response before continuing.

 #### Batched commands - full, ignore errors (0x16, 4n+4 bytes)
 * Format: `0x16 <# commands (2 bytes)> <full command 1 (4 bytes)> <full command 2 (4 bytes)> ... <full command n (4 bytes)>\n`

-In `ignore errors` mode, the interface board will continue sending command bytes, even if not acknowledged.
+With the `ignore_errors_flag` set, the interface board will continue sending command bytes, even if not acknowledged.
 Configure the timeout value to control how long the interface board should wait for a response before continuing.

-#### Single command - abbreviated (0x11, 5 bytes)
+#### Single command - abbreviated, halt on error (0x11, 5 bytes)
 * Format: `0x11 <command (1 byte)> <data1 (1 byte)> <data2 (1 byte)> \n`
 * Example: `0x01 0x03 0x01 0x0a 0x0a`